An ad-free and cookie-free webpage by FactorPad

-We show how MAT stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Recreational Products industry.
+We show how MAT stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Doll, Toy, and Game Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Mattel, Inc. is an American multinational toy manufacturing company founded in 1945 with headquarters in El Segundo, California.
 The products and brands it produces include Fisher-Price, Barbie, Monster High, Ever After High, Polly Pocket, Hot Wheels, Matchbox, Masters of the Universe, American Girl, and Thomas & Friends.
 In the early 1980s, Mattel produced video game systems, under its own brands and under license from Nintendo.
 The company has presence in 40 countries and territories and sells products in more than 150 countries.
 The company operates through three business segments: North America, international, and American Girl.
 It is the world's second largest toy maker in terms of revenue, after The Lego Group.
 In 2019, it ranked #575 on the Fortune 500 list.
 On January 17, 2017, Mattel named former Google executive Margo Georgiadis as CEO.
 Georgiadis stepped down as CEO of Mattel on April 19, 2018.
 Her last day was on April 26, 2018.
 Ynon Kreiz is now the new CEO of Mattel.
 The name Mattel is a portmanteau of Harold "Matt" Matson and Elliot Handler, two of the company's founders.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.